 It is impossible to determine by any mechanical experiment, conducted in any inertial system, whether the given inertial system is at rest or moving uniformly and rectilinearly in the stationary space.

-This means that there is no dependence of the velocity of a body with mass m on the direction of motion of the body in the inertial reference system (i.e. there is no anisotropy of the velocity)!
+This means that there is no dependence of the velocity of a body with mass m (in such an inertial frame of reference) on the direction of motion of the body in the frame of reference (i.e. there is no velocity anisotropy when velocity is measured in the inertial frame of reference itself)!
 However, if the system moves at a constant velocity, but not rectilinearly, it can be ascertained by a mechanical experiment (Foucault’s pendulum).
 So, it is not scientifically acceptable to claim “for all reference systems”, which means that it doesn’t matter if the reference systems are inertial or not.
-In other words, this assertion cannot be accepted without analysing in detail the results of the experiments and without discussing the differences.
-Many of the experiments, however, are explained by modern physics on the basis of the unrealistic results of the special relativity theory (see this page), which is an unacceptable logical circular reference.
+In other words, this assertion cannot be accepted without analyzing in detail the results of the experiments and without discussing the differences.
+Many of the experiments, however, are explained by modern physics on the basis of the unrealistic results of the special relativity theory (see this page), which is actually an unacceptable logical circular reference.

 The second postulate, which, according to Einstein’s words, “is only apparently irreconcilable with the former”, is: